Anchor Space Optimal Transport as a Fast Solution to Multiple Optimal Transport Problems: Preliminaries

-{Under the condition of size-fixed distributions, the updating equations of the Sinkhorn's algorithm can be easily batched with stacking $\vec{u}, \vec{v}, \vec{a}, \vec{b}$ and $\mat{K}$ along a new batch dimension to create a volume.
+where $d_{\rm S}:\mathbb{R}^d\times\mathbb{R}^d\to\mathbb{R}_+$ represents the ground cost metric function. $d$ stands for the dimensions of each sample. \end{definition} \paratitle{Approaches to solve multiple OT problems}. {Solving problems of the multiple OT problem set can be viewed as solving OT problems of the given distribution pairs $\mathcal{P}$ over $\mathbb{D}$}.
+For cases in which distributions in $\mathbb{D}$ are of the same size, such problems are solvable in parallel using the GPU-parallelizable {Sinkhorn's algorithm}.
+When distribution sizes are allowed to vary, we cannot use the GPU-parallelizable {Sinkhorn's algorithm} directly and should instead use the block-diagonal stacking strategy.
+Under the condition of size-fixed distributions, the updating equations of Sinkhorn's algorithm can be batched easily with stacking $\vec{u}, \vec{v}, \vec{a}, \vec{b}$ and $\mat{K}$ along a new batch dimension to create a volume.
 Although this strategy is inapplicable to size-variable distributions, we can adopt a block-diagonal stacking strategy where the kernel matrices $\mat{K}$ are stacked along the diagonal, while other vectors are stacked vertically instead of creating a new dimension.
 Thereafter, substituting the batched matrices and vectors into the original equation obtains a matrix of batched solutions.
-Such batch processing is also efficiently GPU-parallelizable with the release of dedicated CUDA kernels \cite{fey2019fast}.}
+Such batch processing is also efficiently GPU-parallelizable with the release of dedicated CUDA kernels \cite{fey2019fast}.